shantnu/Path/content/index.md

 [Money is Sooooo Evvvilllllll: Or, Why Spiritual Types Struggle with Money](/money-so-evil) - A follow up to the above, for the people still convinced moneys is *Evilllllllzzzzz*.

+The Third post in this series:  [How to Really Manifest Abundance, and Live the Life You Were Meant to](/manifest-abundance)

 ---